get-eu/get-eu/suprademocracy.md

+---
+layout: layout
-Is international democracy possible?
+title: Is international democracy possible?
 Or EU democracy?

-Posted on October 11, 2012 by Martin Keegan

-Today David Aaronivitch has an article behind the Times paywall titled “But what if Europe follows a different map?”.
-In it he discusses the possibility of the UK’s terms of EU membership changing, and the establishment of democratic institutions at EU level.
+---

-Quite rightly, he questions whether the rest ot the EU would be prepared to accept the sort of changes in UK terms of membership which (e.g.) the UK Prime Minister wants to achieve.
-He’s probably wrong about this: the EU already accommodates “differential geometry”, in that some countries are not in the Eurozone or Schengen system, and that it is in the economic interests of the rest of the EU to maximise British economic involvement.
+The EU already accommodates “differential geometry”, in that some countries are not in the Eurozone or Schengen system, and that it is in the economic interests of the rest of the EU to maximise British economic involvement.